 Zacharkow (1988), Sitting, Standing, Chair Design, and Exercise.

-Codesigner of two groundbreaking ergonomic work chairs for Herman Miller, Don Chadwick has been instrumental in exploring and introducing new materials and production methods to office seating manufacture.
+Don Chadwick co-designed, along with Bill Stumpf, the groundbreaking ergonomic Equa and Aeron chairs for Herman Miller.
+He has been instrumental in exploring and introducing new materials and production methods to office seating manufacturers.

 Bill Dowell was Herman Miller’s board-certified Corporate Ergonomist at the time of his death in 2012.
 During his 28-year career at Herman Miller, Bill was instrumental in leading research into the study of ergonomics and applying the principles of good ergonomic design to our products.
 In 1991, Bill played a pivotal role in Herman Miller becoming a charter member of the Office Ergonomic Research Committee (OERC).
 Bill was a key member of the BIFMA Ergonomics Subcommittee that was responsible for the original BIFMA Ergonomic Guideline for VDT Furniture, and was also a member of the committee that revised the BSR/HFES 100 Standard for Human Factors Engineering of Computer Workstations.
 He was also a member of the CAESAR 3-D surface anthropometric survey and the Human Factors and Ergonomics Society, representing Herman Miller in both groups.
 Bill’s published work includes studies of seating behaviors, seated anthropometry, the effect of computing on seated posture, the components of subjective comfort, and methods for pressure mapping.